 This was no accident.
 As Schlender recalls in his book, Jobs “played hard to get” for the interview.
 He insisted that it take place on his home turf.
 Unlike virtually all of Jobs’ other interviews, this one did not promote his latest product.
 (At the time, Jobs was building computers at NeXT).

 Steve Jobs and Bill Gates take shots at each other

-Throughout the conversation, the men sniped at one another in a way it’s difficult to imagine, say, Tim Cook and Larry Page doing today.
+Throughout the conversation, Jobs and Gates sniped at one another in a way it’s difficult to imagine, say, Tim Cook and Larry Page doing today.
 Jobs referred to Microsoft as a “small orifice.”
 Gates responded, “It’s a very large orifice!”